VishalAgrawal0/Excellia---Academic-Record-and-Ranking-System/README.md

-# Excellia--Academic-Record-and-Ranking-System

-### Excellia - Academic Record and Ranking System is a Spring Boot-based web application designed to manage academic records and rank students based on their performance.
-The system provides RESTful APIs for performing CRUD operations on student data and calculating rankings based on their marks.
-The application uses PostgreSQL as the database and is Docker-enabled for easy deployment and scalability.
+# **Excellia - Academic Record and Ranking System**

+**Excellia** is a Spring Boot-based web application designed to efficiently manage academic records and rank students based on their performance.
+The system offers robust RESTful APIs for performing CRUD operations on student data, calculating rankings based on marks, and is fully integrated with PostgreSQL.
+It leverages Docker for seamless deployment and scalability.

-### Key Features:
+## **Key Features**:
-Student Management: Add, update, and delete student profiles.
+- **Student Management**: Add, update, and delete student profiles.
-Marks Management: Track student marks for different subjects and update them as needed.
+- **Marks Management**: Track and update student marks for various subjects.
-Ranking System: Automatically rank students based on performance.
+- **Ranking System**: Automatically rank students based on total marks or subject-specific performance.
-RESTful API: Exposes endpoints for student and marks management and provides ranked student lists.
+- **RESTful API**: Exposes endpoints for student and marks management, including fetching ranked student lists.
-PostgreSQL Integration: Uses PostgreSQL as the relational database to store and retrieve student and marks data.
+- **PostgreSQL Integration**: Utilizes PostgreSQL as the relational database for reliable data storage and retrieval.
-Docker Support: The PostgreSQL database is containerized using Docker for seamless setup and portability.
+- **Docker Support**: The PostgreSQL database is containerized for easy setup and environment portability.

+## **Architecture**:
-### Architecture:
+### **Spring Boot Backend**:
-Spring Boot Backend:

-Provides RESTful APIs for managing student records and calculating rankings.
+- Provides RESTful APIs for managing student records and calculating rankings.
-Interacts with the PostgreSQL database running in a Docker container.
+- Communicates with a PostgreSQL database running in a Docker container.

-PostgreSQL Database:
+### **PostgreSQL Database**:

-Containerized using Docker.
+- Containerized with Docker.
-Stores data related to students, subjects, and marks.
+- Stores student data, subject information, and marks.

-Spring Data JPA:
+### **Spring Data JPA**:

-Handles data persistence and retrieval using JPA and communicates with the PostgreSQL database.
+- Manages data persistence and retrieval using JPA.

-### Endpoints:
+- Interacts with the PostgreSQL database for smooth and efficient data management.

+## **API Endpoints**:

-- `GET /api/students`: Get all students.
+- `GET /api/students`: Retrieve all students.
 - `POST /api/students`: Create a new student.
-- `GET /api/students/{id}`: Get a specific student.
+- `GET /api/students/{id}`: Retrieve a specific student by ID.
-- `DELETE /api/students/{id}`: Delete a student.
+- `DELETE /api/students/{id}`: Delete a student by ID.
 - `POST /api/marks`: Add marks for a student.
-- `GET /api/marks/student/{studentId}`: Get marks for a specific student.
+- `GET /api/marks/student/{studentId}`: Retrieve marks for a specific student.
-- `GET /api/marks/rank`: Get student rankings based on total marks.
+- `GET /api/marks/rank`: Retrieve student rankings based on total marks.

-### Benefits:
+## **Benefits**:
-Separation of Concerns: The Spring Boot application and PostgreSQL are decoupled.
-PostgreSQL runs in Docker while the application runs locally.
+- **Separation of Concerns**: The Spring Boot application and PostgreSQL database are decoupled.
+PostgreSQL runs in Docker while the Spring Boot application can run locally.
-Portability: PostgreSQL can be deployed and run anywhere using Docker, ensuring consistency across development, testing, and production environments.
+- **Portability**: PostgreSQL can be deployed anywhere via Docker, ensuring consistency across development, testing, and production environments.
-Scalability: The database setup is easily scalable, and you can switch database environments without affecting the application code.
+- **Scalability**: The database is easily scalable, and switching database environments doesn't require changes to the application code.

 ## depensencies ::